Zavodske, Ternopil Oblast

-Zavodske (Заводське) is an urban-type settlement in the Chortkiv Raion (district) of Ternopil Oblast (province) in western Ukraine.
+Zavodske (Заводське) is a rural settlement in Chortkiv Raion, Ternopil Oblast, western Ukraine.
 It hosts the administration of Zavodske settlement hromada, one of the hromadas of Ukraine.
 Population:

 History

-The settlement was built on the site of the village of Lipniki at the same time as the construction of the Chortkiv Sugar Plant.
+The settlement was built on the site of the village of Lypnyky at the same time as the construction of the Chortkiv Sugar Plant.

 Zavodske was established as an urban-type settlement in 1981.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Zavodske became a rural settlement.

 Its population was 3,087 as of the 2001 Ukrainian Census.